 Haley House Soup Kitchen

-Made-from-scratch breakfast for men of all ages (homeless or food insecure)
+Made-from-scratch breakfast and lunch for guests of all ages (homeless or food insecure)

 Feeding the body and mind

 In our kitchen, home-cooked meals bring strangers together and foster friendship and meaningful community.